viniciusjosedev/vstream-api/README.md

 downloadFile();
 ```

 Another example, this time in a node js environment (18+).
-Install the file-type lib, version 16.5.4.
+For this example, install the file-type lib, version 16.5.4.

 ```bash
 npm i file-type@16.5.4